ua-snap/cmip6-utils/regridding/README.md

 ##### `SLURM_EMAIL`

 Email address to send failed slurm job notifications to.
+Honestly not sure if this is working on Chinook04 currently.

-### 2. Generate batch files
+2. Generate batch files

 Here we will generate text files containing batches of CMIP6 filepaths that have a common grid to be worked on in a given slurm job.